-If you're coming from Delhi, take an overnight bus to Shimla, which reaches it's destination early in the morning.
+If you're coming to Kinnaur valley from Delhi, take an overnight bus to Shimla, which reaches its destination early in the morning.
 Now you have 2 options.
-You can either spend the day at Shimla and take another bus next morning or you can leave from Shimla for Reckong Peo immediately.
+You can either spend the day at Shimla and take another bus the next morning or you can leave from Shimla for Reckong Peo immediately.
 Reckong Peo is the district headquarters of Kinnaur.
 From here, you'll find buses to all major places in Kinnaur such as Kalpa, Sangla, Chitkul, Nako as well as buses to Spiti.

 2. By Train or Flight